Bell-Charles/route-visualization/README.md

 2. Visualization of route distribution among VRF and BUs.

    - visualize_vrf_routes_with_bu.py
-     Visualize the distribution of number of routes in each VRF and in the different BUs
+     python script to visualize the distribution of number of routes in each VRF and in the different BUs

    - run_visualize_vrf_route_with_bu
      small bash script to invoke visualize_vrf_routes_with_bu.py with the correct streamlit parameters